 What is the Strongest Muscle in the Human Body?

-So if it’s not the tongue that is our strongest muscle, then which one is it?
+So it may be possible that the tongue is not our strongest muscle, so then which one is it?

 In order to consider what our “strongest muscle” is, we have to look at leverage.
 By leverage I’m talking about how muscles work in relation to bone.
 This would be the amount of measurable force a muscle can place on an external object.